okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-into-mobile-app-redirect/main/index.md

 ## Open the sign-in page

 The SDK signs in the user by opening an Okta-hosted web page.
-The app may send the SDK sign-in request when a user visits a protected route or when they tap a button.
+The app can send the SDK sign-in request when the following occurs:

+* A user visits a protected route.
+* A user taps a button.

 <StackSnippet snippet="opensignin" />